ScazLab/MAS_dataset/README.md

 process:

 ### (1) Clip Selection:
-Two researcherS with a background in Computer
+Two researchers with a background in Computer
 Science selected videos from two YouTube channels in reverse chronological order of publication.
-Then, for each video selected from the two channels, short video clips were selected using the Label Studio [82] video annotation tool.
+Then, for each video selected from the two channels, short video clips were selected using the Label Studio video annotation tool.
 For the SWU channel, a video was deemed useful if it showed at least one instance with no stress signs and another that displayed one or more of the following stress
 indicators: facial stress, sentiment stress, vocal stress, or fidgeting.